 Emergency School Closing

-There are some circumstances in which NSSEO might elect to use an e-learning day in place of an emergency day.
+In the event of an emergency weather day where travel is deemed hazardous, there are some very limited circumstances in which NSSEO might elect to use an e-learning day.
 During e-learning, students will engage in learning from home to maintain continuity of learning.
-An e-learning day is a full day of learning and, therefore, an emergency day would not need to be made up at the end of the year.
-It is the intention of NSSEO that e-learning will be used for some, but not all, emergency days.
-The decision whether to use an e-learning day in place of an emergency day will be made by NSSEO leadership in collaboration with our member districts and will align with the considerations outlined in the NSSEO e-learning plan (linked below).
+An e-learning day is a full day of learning; therefore, an emergency day would not need to be made up at the end of the school year.
+NSSEO intends that e-learning will be used for some, but not all, emergency days.
+The decision on whether to use an e-learning day instead of an emergency day will be made by NSSEO leadership in collaboration with our member districts.
+It will align with the considerations outlined in the NSSEO e-learning plan linked below.

 NSSEO will follow these general guidelines when closing schools for winter-related incidents: